 She also said that you handled facilitating the sessions professionally despite the fact that many of the interviewers have job titles that place them two or three ranks in the organization above the level of your job.
 She said that you were fierce in your determination to keep the questioning on track—even the senior managers.

 Another strength you exhibited was to sort through the resumes thoroughly.
 By the time Terry received them for review, you had truly singled out only the most qualified candidates.
 It saved her a lot of review time which she appreciated.

 You can expect to receive your award at the HR/Accounting departments on Monday at our normal meeting.
 The other employees will get to hear about your positive contribution to the accounting selection team.
 We won't share the amount of your award with your coworkers, but we will mention that it is a substantial award that they are also eligible to receive.

-Once again, thank you so much for your contribution and making the HR department look good in the eyes of the employees we serve.
+Once again, thank you so much for your contribution and for making the HR department look good in the eyes of the employees we serve.